Kristi M. Stahr, Election Commissioner - Chairwoman

 Commissioner Price began serving on the Commission on February 11, 2019.
 Joshua was born and raised in Southwest Arkansas before moving to Maumelle in 1991.
 Joshua’s mother is a registered nurse from the Philippines, and his father is a native of Pike County.
 Joshua has a B.S. in sociology from the University of Central Arkansas with a minor in public administration.
 Joshua is the Director of Development of the University of Arkansas – Pulaski Technical College Foundation.
 He is also an appointed member of the advisory board for Pulaski County Youth Services and the Metroplan Regional Advisory Committee on Economic Vitality.

 For over 10 years, Joshua has worked with nonprofit organizations focused on mentorship, entrepreneurship, mental health, historic preservation, and the arts.
-He currently serves on the boards of Youth Home, Inc., Opera in the Rock, the Arkansas State House Society, and the Quapaw Quarter Association.
-Joshua is also the 2020 alumni president of the Filipino Young Leaders Program (FYLPRO) – a charitable organization operating under the Embassy of the Philippines in Washington DC with the mission to celebrate Filipino-American heritage and nurture U.S.–Philippine relations in the business and nonprofit sectors.
+He currently serves on the boards of Youth Home, Inc., Opera in the Rock, the Arkansas State House Society, the Quapaw Quarter Association, and the Arkansas Minority Film and Arts Association.
+Joshua is also the 2020 alumni president of the Filipino Young Leaders Program (FYLPRO) – a charitable organization operating under the Embassy of the Philippines in Washington DC with the mission to celebrate Filipino-American heritage and nurture U.S.-Philippine relations in the business and nonprofit sectors.

-In 2016, Joshua was elected as one of 37 Arkansas Delegates to the Democratic National Convention and then served as a special correspondent for the New York Times at the Javits Center on election night.
+In 2016, Joshua was elected as one of 37 Arkansas Delegates to the Democratic National Convention and served as a special correspondent for the New York Times at the Javits Center on election night.
 He also spoke at a White House Rural Council Forum on issues affecting minorities in the South held by former USDA Secretary Tom Vilsack.
-In 2017, Joshua co-founded the Asian American Pacific Islander Democratic Caucus of Arkansas and serves as its first president.
+In 2017, Joshua co-founded the Asian American Pacific Islander Democratic Caucus of Arkansas and was selected as its first president.